La Familia Burrón: Boba Licona

+Ruperto Tacuche

-He's Borola's younger brother, and is by far, considered the most complex character in the comic.
-When he was a kid, suffered an accident that burned his face.
-His family made plans to reconstruct his face in a series of medical procedures as he grow up, but he escaped from home when he was a teen, and become a thug, so he never underwent treatment for his disfigurement.
-Eventually reformed and now working as professional baker, become the guardian of a little paralytic boy named Robertino, who sees him as a paternal figure.
-The kid is also the son of his best friend and crime partner (now deceased) and his widow Bella.
-Ruperto and Bella eventually develops feelings for each other, but due to the prejudices of the time, they can't have an open relationship (she's a widow, his an ex-con).
-At the end of the series, Bella accepts hims as her official couple, but refuses to live with him unless he agrees to marry her first.
+He's Borola's younger brother, and is considered the most complex character in the comic.
+As a kid, he suffered an accident that burned his face.
+His family made plans for facial reconstruction, but he escaped from home when he was a teen, and become a thug.
+He never underwent treatment for his disfigurement.
+Eventually reformed and now working as professional baker, he becomes the guardian of his (now deceased) best friend and crime partner's paralytic son, Robertino, who sees him as a paternal figure.
+Ruperto develops feelings for Robertino's widowed mother, Bella, but they can't have an open relationship due to prejudices of the time (she's a widow, his an ex-con).
+At the end of the series, Bella accepts him, but refuses to live with him unless he agrees to marry her first.